UniversalDependencies/docs/_ru/dep/cc.md

 layout: relation
 title: 'cc'
 shortdef: 'coordinating conjunction'
+udver: '2'
 ---

 For more on coordination, see the [conj]() relation.
-A `cc` is the relation between the first conjunct and the [coordinating conjunction](ru-pos/CONJ) delimiting another conjunct.
+A `cc` is the relation between a conjunct and the [coordinating conjunction](cs-pos/CCONJ) that precedes it.
 (Note: different dependency grammars have different treatments of coordination.
 We take the first conjunct as the head of the coordination.)